MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 The fact that LLVM is the underlying toolchain means that QIR is naturally able to process both classical and quantum logic.
 This feature is essential for hybrid quantum–classical algorithms, which have become increasing important for applications of quantum computing.

+For more information, watch the Microsoft’s developer session from [the 2021 Q2B event](https://www.youtube.com/watch?v=nVy5BBDKxOU).

 ## What does Quantum Intermediate Representation look like